 "Not Like Us" by Kendrick Lamar Lyrics Meaning

-Overview of the Diss Track
+Overview of the Hip Hop Diss Track

-“Not Like Us” is a diss track by Kendrick Lamar, released in May 2024, aimed squarely at Drake.
+“Not Like Us” is a diss record by Kendrick Lamar, released in May 2024, aimed squarely at Drake.
 The song is a scathing critique of Drake’s cultural appropriation and his treatment of Atlanta’s hip-hop scene.
 Kendrick accuses Drake of being a “colonizer” who exploits Atlanta’s rich cultural heritage for personal gain, without truly respecting or contributing to its legacy.
 Furthermore, Kendrick takes issue with Drake’s perceived disrespect towards the legacy of West Coast hip-hop, a scene that Kendrick himself is deeply rooted in.

 "Not Like Us": A Blistering Diss Track and Cultural Reckoning